GhostScript: A Versatile PDF and PostScript Tool (with examples)

 Explanation:

-• gs: The command to run GhostScript.
+• gs: This is the command to invoke GhostScript.

-Use case 2: Reducing PDF file size for e-book devices
+Use case 2: Reducing PDF File Size for E-book Devices

 Code: